 - If you are a large party and the cooking seems a bit daunting, a waiter will usually offer to cook the food for you and serve it.

-- Public transport instructions – times and prices – for getting to Kaya are available in the Kayaköy post.
-Tell the dolmuş driver you are going to Cin Bal and he will drop you near the entrance.
+- Public transport instructions – times and prices – for getting to Kaya are available in our Kayaköy article.
+Tell the dolmuş driver you are going to Cin Bal Restaurant and he will drop you near to the entrance.